 Cala Andreani

-Cala Andreani, located between Caprera and La Maddalena, is a beach that can only be reached by sea, so those who do not have a private boat can rent one or book one of the many boat tours of the archipelago.
+Cala Andreani, located between Caprera and La Maddalena, can only be reached by sea.
+If you do not have a private boat you can rent one or book one of the many boat tours of the archipelago.

 Precisely because it is impossible to access it by land, Cala Andreani is the ideal place to relax away from the crowds of tourists.
 Soft sand and Mediterranean vegetation meet the emerald sea with its shallow, sandy seabed.